nf-core/website/markdown/developers/testing_with_gitpod.md

 Gitpod is an open-source developer platform that can be spun up quickly from a Git repository, containing all the programs needed to run your pipelines.
 It has many purposes, including: testing pipelines, learning Nextflow, reviewing/editing code and live views of edited markdown/HTML for webpage development.
 In addition, within Gitpod, any change can be pushed to branches for review.

-Gitpod is free (with a GitHub/GitLab/Bitbucket account) for use up to 50hours/month (currently) and based in your browser (reconmmended with Chrome, Firefox or Edge).
+Gitpod is free (with a GitHub/GitLab/Bitbucket account) for use up to 50hours/month and allows 4 parellel workspaces (as of March 2022).
+It is based in your browser (reconmmended with Chrome, Firefox or Edge).
 You can find their extensive documentation [here](https://gitpod.io/).

 All nf-core repos (including the webpage) should have their own working gitpod instances, with all the code required available in each environment.